A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Introduction

-In this paper, we present the discovery and spectroscopic confirmation of one of the lowest-$z$ analog of LRDs, J204837.26-002437.2 (hereafter J2048) at\footnote{ The systemic redshift is estimated with narrow \ha\ line.
-See Section \ref{subsec:method_ifu_spec} and \ref{subsec:result_narrow} for details. } $z=0.4332$, by utilizing new Gemini-N/GMOS observations as well as archived multi-band photometric SED.
-J2048 exhibits features similar to those of the high-$z$ LRDs, such as a v-shape SED in UV and optical bands as well as a compact, red continuum from a reddened AGN.
-The GMOS observation shows extended blue emission from young stars and extended, highly fast ionized outflow.
-This is the first time that the extended host emission and outflow is spectroscopically confirmed in a LRD-like galaxy, providing a unique laboratory to study the nature of those distant LRDs.
+In this paper, we present the discovery of one of the lowest-$z$ LRD-like galaxies, J204837.26-002437.2 (hereafter J2048) at\footnote{ The systemic redshift is estimated with narrow \ha\ line.
+See Section \ref{subsec:method_ifu_spec} and \ref{subsec:result_narrow} for details. } $z=0.4330$, by utilizing new Gemini-N/GMOS Integral field unit (IFU) observations as well as archived multi-band photometric SED.
+J2048 is identified as a LRD-like galaxy since it has a v-shaped SED as that shown in high-$z$ LRDs, i.e., a blue continuum at rest UV and a red continuum at rest optical wavelengths.
+The approximate power-law indexes in rest UV ($<3500$\,\AA) and optical (4000--6500\,\AA) are estimated to be $\alpha_\mathrm{\lambda,UV}=-0.8$ and $\alpha_\mathrm{\lambda,opt}=0.8$, respectively, using the photometric SED of J2048 in SDSS $ugriz$ bands (Figure \ref{fig:J2048_outskirt_comp}).
+The power-law indexes are within the ranges of high-$z$ LRDs, e.g., $-2.8<\alpha_\mathrm{\lambda,UV}<-0.4$ and $0<\alpha_\mathrm{\lambda,opt}<3$ \citep[][see also the hatched regions in Figure \ref{fig:J2048_outskirt_comp}]{kocevski2025}.
+The GMOS IFU observations show that the red optical continuum ($>5000$\,\AA) as well as the broad \ha\ line profile ($\sim6500$\,\AA) only appear in the unresolved central region, while the extended region exhibits a star-forming, blue optical continuum (Figure \ref{fig:J2048_outskirt_comp} and \ref{fig:J2048_image}).
+The result indicates a LRD-like nucleus surrounded by a star-forming host galaxy, which is the first time that a spatially extended, star-forming host galaxy is confirmed in a LRD-like system with IFU spectroscopic observations.
+The GMOS spectra also suggest a highly fast ionized outflow.
+These observations and results make J2048 a unique laboratory to understand the properties of those distant LRDs.
 We report the observation in Section \ref{sec:data} and analysis methods in Section \ref{sec:method}.
 The results on AGN, host galaxy, and emission line properties are shown in Section \ref{sec:result}.
-The comparison of observational properties (e.g., v-shape SED and red continuum) between J2048 and high-$z$ ($z>4$) LRDs is discussed in Section \ref{subsec:discuss_low_z_LRD}; the implications on high-$z$ LRDs from the observations of J2048 is discussed in Section \ref{subsec:discuss_implication}; the extremely overmassive SMBH is discussed in Section \ref{subsec:discuss_over_massive}.
+The comparison of observational properties between J2048 and high-$z$ LRDs is discussed in Section \ref{subsec:discuss_low_z_LRD}; the implications on high-$z$ LRDs from the observations of J2048 is discussed in Section \ref{subsec:discuss_implication}; the extremely overmassive SMBH is discussed in Section \ref{subsec:discuss_over_massive}.
 Cosmological parameters $H_0=$ 67.4 \kms\,Mpc$^{-1}$ and $\Omega_\mathrm{M}=0.315$ \citep{Planck2020} are adopted throughout the paper.